nanakoohashi/Customer-churn/Plan.md

 - Outliers
 - Data quality report
 ## Data Preparation
-- Data cleansing: clean data
+- **Data cleansing**: clean data
-- Data transportation: express data variables
+- **Data transportation**: express data variables
-- Data imputation: handle missing values
+- **Data imputation**: handle missing values
-- Data weighting and balancing: are all cases treated the same?
+- **Data weighting and balancing**: are all cases treated the same?
-- Data filtering: do something about outliers and other unwanted data
+- **Data filtering**: do something about outliers and other unwanted data
-- Data abstraction: handle temporal (time-series) data
+- **Data abstraction**: handle temporal (time-series) data
-- Data reduction: reduce the amount of data to use
+- **Data reduction**: reduce the amount of data to use
-- Data sampling: records
+- **Data sampling**: records
-- Dimensionality reduction: variables
+- **Dimensionality reduction**: variables
-- Data discretization: values
+- **Data discretization**: values
-- Data derivation: create new variables
+- **Data derivation**: create new variables
+## Modeling
+### 1. Select Modeling Techniques
+#### Choose modeling algorithms
+How you prepare your data will depend to some degree on what modeling algorithm you choose (*e.g. if you choose a parametric statistical algorithm like multiple regression, you may have to transform variables to account for significant nonlinearity.*)
+#### Choose modeling architecture
+A simple analysis =  submitting data to the algorithm and evaluate the models created.
+To refine models and improve performance:
+- Some algorithms like neural nets permit you to adjust the algorithm architecture to improve performance (add hidden layers or increase the learning rate).
+- You can create a series of models, using different algorithms (ensembles)
+- You can model on different samples of data and compare or combine results (bootstrap, jackknife resampling, and v-fold cross validation).
+- You can build some simple feedback processes in your models to iteratively improve your model (boosting).
+(*e.g. single analysis, ensamble etc.*)
+#### Specify modeling assumptions
+Choose an algorithm whos assumptions fit your data and your modeling goal.
+(*e.g. among neural nets, radial basis function neural net handles outliers better than an ordinary neural net*).
+### 2. Create an experimental design